-The retained earnings (accumulated profits) are deducted from the total dividend and then this amount is supposed to be divided by the total number of outstanding shares to get the conventional dividend.
-Once this dividend is paid out the remaining balance is what we call liquidating dividends.
+The retained earnings (accumulated profits) are deducted from the total dividend.
+Then this amount is supposed to be divided by the total number of outstanding shares to get the conventional dividend.
+Once this dividend is paid out, the remaining balance is what we call liquidating dividends.

 In our example, shareholder Y would receive a regular dividend of $1,500 ($1.5*1000) and liquidating dividend of $2,500.
 It is a return on a shareholder’s investment; therefore, they are not taxable in the hands of shareholders when they receive the same.

-This has been a guide to Liquidating Dividend.
+This article has been a guide to Liquidating Dividend.
 Here we discuss how liquidating dividends work along with examples and its differences from preference and ordinary dividend.
 You can more about finance from the following articles –